ptaiga/organizer/README.md

 **Bugs**:
  - [ ] Crash introduction page style when use https
+ - [ ] Changing task from Today folder redirect to task's project
  - [x] Url 'organizer/asdf' go to Inbox with "Asdf" header
  - [x] When go into hidden project look at "View hidden projects" link
  - [x] Instead of renaming the project is hidden